Children's Vaccines - Answers To Your All Questions

 ”Too many vaccines overload immune system”Babies handle thousands of antigens daily

-”Vaccines contain dangerous toxins”Amounts are tiny and safe
+”Vaccines contain dangerous toxins”Ingredients are present in tiny amounts and are well studied

 ”Diseases are eliminated, no need for vaccines”Diseases return when vaccination rates drop